nehasaleemdesai/react-picture-gallery/README.md

 - Display a gallery of images in a grid layout.
 - Responsive design that adapts to different screen sizes.
-- Images can be clicked to open in full view.
 - Easy to extend with additional features, like adding captions or search functionality.

 ## Technologies Used